 This gear set will be a combined PVE and PVP set, much like Guile, with both PVE and PVP rolls available.
 This set has an extra rerollable stat on weapon and chest armor, compared to Guile, and is a considerable upgrade for DPS and tank classes.

 Gather all the materials for the Visionmaker weapon from PvP Boxes, battleground merchants (both Bellicarium and Killing Spree), Cede token shop, and/or dungeons such as Ruinous Manor (Normal and Hard), Shadow Sanguinary (Hard), Lilith’s Keep (Normal and Hard), and Sky Cruiser Endeavor (Hard).
-Each Ambush +15 piece may cost 1 million gold or more depending on enchanting luck.
+Each Ambush +15 piece may cost 500k-1 million gold or more depending on enchanting luck.
 Good luck and may RNG be on your side!

 Updated for “Go Berserk!” progression by Floss.